selectel/terraform-provider-selectel/website/docs/r/dedicated_ssh_keys_v1.html.markdown

 where:

 * `<ssh_key_name>` — Name of the SSH key.
 If multiple SSH keys with the same name exist, the first one found will be imported.
-WE recommend to use unique names for SSH keys.
+We recommend to use unique names for SSH keys.